 Recent policy work includes leading on submissions on the changes to substantial shareholding relief and corporation tax loss reform (for the BPF) and on proposed BEPS4 Interest restrictions) and BEPS6 (treaty abuse) measures (for CFREC Europe).

-Sarah’s focus in her pupillage is on general corporate tax matters.
+Sarah’s practice is focused on general business and corporate tax matters.

 Sarah was called to the Bar in July 2017.